The Weary Chef

 How you make Turkish Melted Cheese and Cornmeal

-• Thirdly, continue cooking over low heat, occasionally stirring until you see the butter appear on the top.
+- Thirdly, continue cooking over low heat, occasionally stirring until the butter appears on the top.
 Serve hot.

 4. Turkish Menemem